mewsieworld/HappysFuses/README.md

 anyone can use these -- commercial, private, personal projects, whatever.
 i don't expect credit -- it's the internet, we steal things here -- but if you do or don't give credit, i just ask that you do it respectfully.

-## what you'll find here:
+## what you'll find here in this branch:

 *   prepped .nri files ready to import
-*   raw .bmp's of my recolors and originals
-*   showcases of my finished recolor lines